 Raggiana bird of paradise

-Raggiana bird of paradise is the national bird of Papua New Guinea, even included on the country’s national flag.
+The Raggiana bird of paradise is the national bird of Papua New Guinea and is even included on the country’s national flag.
 Raggiana is widely distributed in the tropical forests of the north and northeast regions.

-The bird’s plumage ranges from shades of maroon to brown with pale blue bill and light brown feet.
-Male Raggiana bird of paradise appear more majestic than females and display spectacular courtships rituals.
+The bird’s plumage ranges from shades of maroon to brown, with a pale blue bill and light brown feet.
+Male Raggiana birds of paradise appear more majestic than females and display spectacular courtship rituals.

 Pesquet’s parrot